Updated 3/20/2020 11:58:14 AM

-The costs are huge: This year about $236 billion in this country will be spent on care, for Alzheimer's patients, with another estimated $221 billion representing the economic value of family members' unpaid care.
+Beyond the human cost, the impact on the economy is enormous as well.
+This year about $236 billion in this country will be spent on care for Alzheimer's patients, with another estimated $221 billion representing the economic value of family members' unpaid care.

-By comparison, one of the largest grants the National Institute on Aging (NIA) has awarded this year — $25 million over five years to The Jackson Laboratory (JAX) and Indiana University (IU) — seems modest, yet it could transform the troubled drug development system and deliver new treatments for Alzheimer's disease.
+One of the most substantial grants the National Institute on Aging (NIA) awarded in 2017 was $25 million over five years to The Jackson Laboratory (JAX) and Indiana University (IU).
+This grant, being used to develop research mouse models, could deliver new treatments for Alzheimer's disease.

-One of the difficulties in diagnosing and treating Alzheimer's, Carter notes, “is that most of the symptoms of the disease are behavioral, and they don't appear until there's already damage to the brain.
+When asked about these new treatments, JAX Associate Professor notes that one of the difficulties in diagnosing and treating Alzheimer's is that “most of the symptoms of the disease are behavioral, and they don't appear until there's already damage to the brain.
 If we could identify new early biomarkers that could be used to diagnose Alzheimer's at an earlier age, we might be able to arrest or reverse the damage at an earlier time point."

 The first Alzheimer's disease mouse models carried a genetic mutation associated with a relatively rare, early-onset version of the disease.
-But most Alzheimer's patients have the late-onset version of the disease, which to date has not been successfully modeled in mice.
+But most Alzheimer's patients have the late-onset version of the disease, which has not been successfully modeled in mice yet.

-JAX Associate Professor and Alzheimer's disease researcher Gareth Howell, Ph.D., a co-principal investigator of the Alzheimer's disease center grant, comments, "There have been more than 400 unsuccessful clinical trials for Alzheimer's disease since 2004.
+JAX Associate Professor and Alzheimer's disease researcher , a co-principal investigator of the Alzheimer's disease center grant, comments, "There have been more than 400 unsuccessful clinical trials for Alzheimer's disease since 2004.
 Some of those were based on research using mouse models.
-Unfortunately, although those models have been fantastic to teach us about the biology of Alzheimer's disease, they haven't been appropriate as preclinical models, and so a major aim of the MODEL-AD center is to develop models that much more appropriately recapitulate human Alzheimer's disease, particularly nerve cell loss.”
+Unfortunately, although those models have been fantastic to teach us about the biology of Alzheimer's disease, they haven't been appropriate as preclinical models."

 The MODEL-AD center is a partnership of JAX and Indiana University (IU), including co-principal investigators Bruce Lamb, Ph.D., whose work includes understanding the role of the immune system in Alzheimer's disease, and biomedical imaging expert Paul Territo, Ph.D.

-Moreover, notes Michael Sasner, Ph.D., a JAX expert in mouse model development and the MODEL-AD center co-manager, a major goal of the center is to put new and better mouse models of the disease in the hands of researchers worldwide.
+All in all, notes , a JAX expert in mouse model development and the MODEL-AD center co-manager, a key goal of the center is to put new and better mouse models of the disease in the hands of researchers worldwide.

-Recent advances in genetic and imaging technologies have enabled a better understanding of the basis of Alzheimer's disease in humans, including genetic and environmental risk factors.
-Moreover, clinical researchers now have new ways to measure Alzheimer's disease and its progression through advanced, noninvasive imaging techniques, and genomic techniques that characterize the entire brain at the gene-by-gene level.
+Besides newer mice models, recent advances in genetic and imaging technologies have enabled a better understanding of Alzheimer's disease in humans as well.
+This technology also includes advanced, noninvasive imaging techniques, and genomic techniques that characterize the entire brain at a gene-by-gene level.